Home Search Gallery How-To Books Links Workshops About Contact

 Top Intro Specs Performance Recommendations

-Unless you're loaded, the extra $5,460 spent on a 1Ds Mk III compared to a 5D buys a lot of first-class lenses, without which the image quality of the 1Ds Mk III will be unrealized.
+Unless you're loaded, the extra $5,460 spent on a 1Ds Mk III compared to a 5D would buys a lot of first-class lenses, without which the image quality of the 1Ds Mk III will be unrealized.
 A 5D and excellent lenses will easily outperform a 1Ds Mk III and sloppy, off-brand lenses.

 For instance, my 5D out-resolves the old 16-35mm f/2.8 L and my 14mm f/2.8 L. If you want to make progress, you're into this for buying the new II versions of each, or using the 17-40mm f/4 L, which also has its limitations compared to a $5 Olympus Trip 35 film camera.